Bethlehem: Christian population

 A study by Pew Research Center concluded that the decline in the Arab Christian population of the area was partially a result of a lower birth rate among Christians than among Muslims, but also partially due to the fact that Christians were more likely to emigrate from the region than any other religious group.
+The seizure of Christian land by Muslim mafias and the bias of the Palestinian Judicial system have been cited as reasons leading to emigration.
 Amon Ramnon, a researcher at the Jerusalem Institute for Policy Research, stated that the reason why more Christians were emigrating than Muslims is because it is easier for Arab Christians to integrate into western communities than for Arab Muslims, since many of them attend church-affiliated schools, where they are taught European languages.
 A higher percentage of Christians in the region are urban-dwellers, which also makes it easier for them to emigrate and assimilate into western populations.
 A statistical analysis of the Christian exodus cited lack of economic and educational opportunity, especially due to the Christians' middle-class status and higher education.
 Since the Second Intifada, 10% of the Christian population have left the city.
 However, it is likely that there are many other factors, most of which are shared with the Palestinian population as a whole.

 Economy

 Shopping is a major attraction, especially during the Christmas season.
 The city's main streets and old markets are lined with shops selling Palestinian handicrafts, Middle Eastern spices, jewelry and oriental sweets such as baklawa.
 Olive wood carvings are the item most purchased by tourists visiting Bethlehem.
 Religious handicrafts include ornaments handmade from mother-of-pearl, as well as olive wood statues, boxes, and crosses.
 Other industries include stone and marble-cutting, textiles, furniture and furnishings.
 Bethlehem factories also produce paints, plastics, synthetic rubber, pharmaceuticals, construction materials and food products, mainly pasta and confectionery.

 Cremisan Wine, founded in 1885, is a winery run by monks in the Monastery of Cremisan.
 The grapes are grown mainly in the al-Khader district.
 In 2007, the monastery's wine production was around 700,000 liters per year.

-In 2008, Bethlehem hosted the largest economic conference to date in the Palestinian territories.
-It was initiated by Palestinian Prime Minister and former Finance Minister Salam Fayyad to convince more than a thousand businessmen, bankers and government officials from throughout the Middle East to invest in the West Bank and Gaza Strip.
-A total of 1.4 billion US dollars was secured for business investments in the Palestinian territories.